paulociecomp/talkfolio/user_stories.md

 # create group/event

-OK - User adds talk to his portfolio
+[OK]     User adds talk to his portfolio
-OK - User founds a group
+[OK]     User founds a group
 User creates an event
 Group admin creates an event

 # talk submition

-OK - User submits a talk to a group's portfolio
-User submits a talk to an event
+[OK]     User submits a talk to a group's portfolio User submits a talk to an event
 Group admin accepts or rejects a talk from a talk submitter Event organizer accepts or rejects a talk from a talk submitter